-Sallie Mae currently has no plans to effect any substantial changes to its business following the Reorganization and expects that its principal income-generating business activity will remain the purchase of federally-insured loans.
+The Company currently has no plans to effect any substantial changes to its business following the Reorganization and expects that its principal income-generating business activity will remain the purchase of federally-insured loans.
 Following the Reorganization, the Company's non-GSE affiliates will provide loan servicing and management support to the GSE and are expected to engage in certain new business activities.
-For example, the Company expects to begin to develop capabilities in a number of new areas, principally government contracting and other fee-based businesses, that will leverage its back-office resources and are expected to gradually expand its franchise.
-At this time, however, Sallie Mae has no specific plans to invest materially or take on any material risks in connection with such new business activities.
+For example, the Company expects to begin to develop capabilities in a number of new areas, principally government and other types of contracting that will utilize its loan processing and servicing resources and expertise.
+These are intended to complement the Company's underlying strategy of acquiring student loan assets, as well as help maintain its student loan servicing leadership role.
+The Company also plans to heighten its visibility with consumers to favorably position itself for future new product offerings.
+At this time, however, the Company has no specific plans to invest materially or take on any material risks in connection with new business activities.
 Following the Reorganization, the Company will have the opportunity to consider certain strategic opportunities, such as acquisitions and joint ventures, that currently are not feasible due to restrictions contained in the Sallie Mae Charter.
-At this time, Sallie Mae has not actively explored the desirability of any such specific strategic opportunities.
+At this time, the Company has not actively explored the desirability of any such specific strategic opportunities.
 See "BUSINESS -- Operations Following the Reorganization."